 With all this in mind, feel free to go back and re-watch the simulation above.
 Does the behavior of the mean make more sense now?

-One way to think about the behavior of the median is that it doesn’t care how far away it is from individual numbers in the collection (in absolute terms).
+One way to think about the behavior of the median is that it doesn’t care how far away it is from individual numbers in the collection.
 It’s happy as long as it splits the collection right in the middle.

 This explains why in the simulation above it took so long for it to move significantly far from its original position.
-Adding a single number anywhere to the left or to the right of the median simply increases the total count of numbers on that side by 1, regardless of how far away it is from the median.
+Adding a single number anywhere to the left or to the right of the median simply increases the total count of numbers on that side by 1.
 Hence, most of the time the median will need to move very little to accommodate this new number.

 You might have heard that medians are much less sensitive to outliers compared to means.
 Well, now you see why — by definition, an outlier is a value which is far away from the bulk of the collection.
 But we just saw that the median hardly cares about how far away from it individual values actually are!